-(1) These Regulations apply to -
+- (1) These Regulations apply to -

 - (a) airport operators;

 - (b) aerodrome operators;

 - (c) national aircraft operators;

 - (d) foreign aircraft operators;

 - (e) aerodrome tenants;

 - (f) person or persons in or within the vicinity of an airport or aerodrome;

 - (g) regulated agents

 - (h) air navigation service providers

 - (i) catering service providers

 - (j) security service providers

 - (k) handling service providers

 - (l) known consigners

 - (m)known shippers

 - (n) account consigners

 - (o) a person or persons who offers goods for transport by air;

 - (p) a person or persons who provides contracted services to air operators, aerodrome operators or tenants

 - (q) a person on board an aircraft

 - (r) all persons and personnel granted authorized access to the Airport.

-- (2) The provisions of Part I of the Civil Aviation Security Regulations, 2018 with respect to the surrender, suspension or revocation of aviation documents apply to approvals, certificates, programmes and authorizations issued under these Regulations.
+- (2) The provisions of Part I of the Civil Aviation Security Regulations, 2020 with respect to the surrender, suspension or revocation of aviation documents apply to licenses, approvals, certificates, Air Operator Certificates, Foreign Air Operator Specification, security programmes and authorizations issued under these Regulations.